Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Results and Discussions

 \subsection{Experimental Setup}

-The experimental setup is shown in~\cref{fig:expsetup}.
-It consists of a soft arm with a gripper, a proportional valve manifold, and a motion capture system.
-The soft arm used here consists of two segments, each of which having three inflatable chambers; we refer to \cite{toshimitsu2021sopra} for more details on this prototype design.
+The experimental setup, including the soft robotic arm, is shown in~\cref{fig:expsetup}.
+It consists of a soft arm with a gripper, a proportional valve manifold, and a motion capture system~\cite{toshimitsu2021sopra}.
+The arm's length is $\SI{27}{\cm}$ and it weighs $\SI{276}{\gram}$ in total.
+The arm has three inflatable chambers in each of its two segments.
+It is made of silicone elastomer and reinforced with fibers to reduce bloating and increase bending under pressure.
 The soft gripper and each of the six chambers were actuated independently through an array of proportional valves.
-The robot configurations were measured in real-time with a motion capture system consisting of eight IR cameras and two RGB cameras mounted around the manipulator and connected to a laptop running a motion capture software.
+The robot configurations were measured in real-time with a motion capture system that consisted of eight infrared (IR) cameras.
+These cameras were mounted around the arm and connected to a laptop that was running a motion capture software.
 The reflective markers were attached to the robot base and around the tip of each segment.

-To implement the adaptive proposed task-space controller, we first used MATLAB's Symbolic Math Toolbox to derive the dynamic model in explicit form based on the Lagrangian approach discussed in~\cref{subsec:Dynamics}.
-The dynamic coefficients vector $\bm{a}$ was then constructed by suitably choosing the parameters to achieve the linear parameterization described in \cref{eq:linear}.
-This enabled us to generate a \emph{c++} function for the regressor matrix $\bm{Y}$ to be used within the controller loop.
-To compare our model with the state-of-the-art, we used the \emph{Augmtend Rigid Arm} formulation described in \cite{katzschmann2019dynamic}.
-The robot motion library called \emph{Drake}~\cite{drake} was used for this framework to calculate the \emph{rigid states} and the corresponding dynamic terms of the rigid-equivalent model.
-To benchmark the task-space control, an inverse dynamics controller similar to~\cite{katzschmann2019dynamic} is used.
+The valve system can provide up to 2 bars of pressure, but, for our experiments, we never exceeded $\SI{1.2}{\bar}$ to avoid rupturing the arm.